RevenueHunt/docs/docs/reference/quiz-builder.md

 ![quiz builder quiz design](/images/manual_quizbuilder_quizdesign.png)

-In the Quiz Design section fo the quiz builder you can change how the quiz Questions or the Results Page look.
+In the Quiz Design section of the quiz builder you can change how the quiz Questions or the Results Page look.

 ![quiz builder quiz design switch question](/images/manual_quizbuilder_quizdesign_switchquestion.png)